17 November 2015

-Antrim and Newtownabbey Borough Council recently joined forces with a number of schools throughout the Borough to support the local Rotary Clubs ‘Focus on the Crocus’ campaign.
+Antrim and Newtownabbey Borough Council recently joined forces with Jolly Tots Childcare in Antrim and Abbey Community College in Newtownabbey to support the local Rotary Clubs ‘Focus on the Crocus’ campaign.

-Over 10,000 purple crocuses were planted at Wallace Park in Templepatrick, Abbots Cross Primary School, Abbey Community College and Ballynure Graveyard to raise awareness for Rotary International’s eradication of polio worldwide programme.
+Over 5,000 purple crocuses were planted at Antrim Forum and Ballyearl Arts and Leisure Centre to raise awareness for Rotary International’s eradication of polio worldwide programme.

-Mayor of Antrim and Newtownabbey, Councillor John Scott, was delighted to support the bulb planting; “These purple crocuses signify the purple dyed finger of every child within the programme who is vaccinated against polio.
-I would like to thank Abbotts Cross, Ballynure and Templepatrick Primary Schools and Abbey Community College for their help to plant the crocuses and support this invaluable campaign.”
+Mayor of Antrim and Newtownabbey, Councillor Thomas Hogg, was delighted to help with the bulb planting; “These purple crocuses signify the purple dyed finger of every child within the programme who is vaccinated against polio.
+I would like to thank Jolly Tots and Abbey Community College for their help to plant the crocuses and support this invaluable campaign.”

-Naomi Carey, President of Antrim Rotary Club said; “Our aim is to raise awareness and money for the eradication programme.
+Heather Montgomery, President of Antrim Rotary Club said, “Our aim is to raise awareness and money for the eradication programme.
 For every £1 raised the Bill and Melina Gates Foundation will donate a further £2.”